 Like most chameleons, veiled chameleons struggle to recognize standing water as drinkable.
 Instead, they naturally lick moisture from leaves, branches and other surfaces.
 Replicating this in captivity is crucial.

 Misting the enclosure at least 1–2 times a day provides moisture.
 Use a hand mister on a low setting to lightly coat foliage and allow droplets to form that your chameleon can drink.
 The entire habitat should dry out between mistings.
-You can also use an automatic mister to make life easier, you can check out my recommendations for them here.
+You can also use an automatic mister to make life easier.

 Another option is to install a drip system that slowly releases water down onto well-positioned leaves and vines.
 Locate water sources near basking spots your chameleon frequents.

 Veiled chameleons require pretty easy to provide for humidity.
 During the day around 50% is fine, this is normal room humidity level, so no special measures need to be taken to provide it.
-There’s no need to worry if it goes a little higher, up to 75% either.
+There’s no need to worry if it goes a little higher.

 Lighting and Heating